rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 So those who received his word were baptized, and there were added that day about three thousand souls. ^0241

-And they devoted themselves to the apostles ’ teaching and the fellowship, to the breaking of bread and the prayers. ^0242
+And they devoted themselves to the apostles' teaching and fellowship, to the breaking of bread and the prayers. ^0242

 And awe came upon every soul, and many wonders and signs were being done through the apostles. ^0243